Workplaces, Organizations & Facilities

 Download Vaccine Policy Support Package

 For additional resources and information on the COVID-19 vaccines, visit the vaccines webpage.
-Employers can also support employees find a vaccine clinic or access supports such as free transportation and childcare while getting vaccinated.
+Employers can also support employees find a vaccine clinic or access supports such as translation services and childcare while getting vaccinated.

 Provincial Resources